rorimwema/rorimwema/README.md

 ---

 ### 💻 About Me
-I'm a software engineer passionate about:
+I'm a programmer passionate about:
 - Designing **scalable distributed systems** 🚀
 - **Cloud-native architectures** ☁️
 - **Performance optimization** ⚡